 Clandestina In Calle Villegas

-Inside are trendy t-shirts and hats and little bags with prints and of course, also design face masks these days.
+Inside are trendy t-shirts and hats and little bags with prints and, of course, also designer face masks these days.

 Here is what they say about themselves in the Clandestina shop!

 “Founded by young Cuban artists and entrepreneurs, Clandestina is Cubas first desing store – providing both tourists and residents with contemporary products that are uniquely designed and manufactured in Cuba.
 The Clandestina name is inspired by the Cuban film Clandestinos.
 A masterpiece about young and subversive revolutionaries.
 Clandestian means Cuan-made, progressive, contemporary, youthful, resourcefulness, playful humor and Carribean Happiness”.

 Around the open square plaza surrounding the entrance to Hotel Tryp Habana Libre, you also find a selection of shops.

 They have a slightly touristy ambiance but sell light summer clothes and accessories like t-shirts, hats, shorts, and skirts.

 You also find a liquor store on the corner of Calle (street) 23 and Calle L, just across from the Coppelia Ice Cream Bar!

 As every kind of American credit card (or debit card) is not accepted in Cuba due to the ongoing sanction, that means that US citizens can not go shopping in the MLC stores.